znck/znck.dev/src/blog/articles/2019-awesomeconf/readme.md

 +1

 Nothing against AwesomeConf.
 Even if I had something, it would have been impossible to convince Swapnil otherwise.
-That guy is crazy for awesome lists.
+That guy is crazy for awesome lists!

 Got a name!
 Lucky us, google came up with .dev TLD around then.
-But we have to wait for the public release.
-And hope nobody buys awesomeconf.dev during pre-release days.
+But we had to wait for the public release.
+And hope nobody awesomeconf.dev during pre-release days.
 The days were hard, and the nights were long.
 Finally, we got it - [awesomeconf.dev](https://awesomeconf.dev)

 <div style="display: flex; align-items: center; justify-content: center;">
  <iframe border=0 frameborder=0 height=216 width=360 src="https://twitframe.com/show?url=https://twitter.com/VueBLR/status/1101209663834533888"></iframe>
 </div>

 Next immediate step, build a website.
 We needed a theme, an identity for the conference.
-A theme which represents the parts we enjoy most: conversations.
-For us, the introvert developers, the things you work on intrigue to know more about you and your work.
-Also, if you’re a speaker, it’s easier to start a conversation as people already know what you're working on.
+A theme which represents the part we enjoy most: conversations.
+If you’re a speaker, it’s easier to start a conversation as people already know what you're working on.
 We decided, let's make everyone speak!

 And we got a unique conference: